Tips for managing anxiety

 On this note, you can check the facts on a number of different things to help you regulate anxiety.
 Irrational thoughts, core beliefs, opinions of others.
 You name it.
 Ask yourself if there is evidence to support your anxious beliefs or if you (or others) are making assumptions based on fear or past experiences.
 By examining the facts objectively, you can gain perspective and reduce the intensity of anxious thoughts.

 Mindfulness of Others involves being attuned to the thoughts, feelings, and needs of those around us without becoming overwhelmed or overly influenced by them.
-In social situations that trigger anxiety, practise mindful listening and empathy.
+In social situations that trigger anxiety, practice mindful listening and observing the moment, rather than getting lost in thought or evaluation.
 Focus on understanding the perspectives of others without feeling responsible for their emotions.
 Remember that your worth is not determined by others’ opinions or reactions.
 Focus on your goals.

 Try Progressive Muscle Relaxation